-The choices are plain text, Lout, or LaTeX.
-Parameter col_width determines the width in characters of each column in plain text; it is ignored by the other formats.
+Parameter col_width determines the width in characters of each column when the format is KHE_FILE_PLAIN; it is ignored by the other formats.
 Parameter corner is printed in the top left-hand corner of the table.
 It must be non-NULL, but it can be the empty string.